mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Two guys walked into a bar, the third one ducked.